kriyative/clojurejs/README.md

 # boot.cljs

-The file `boot.cljs' includes some useful macros and utility functions implemented in clojurejs.
+The file `boot.cljs' includes some useful macros and utility functions implemented in ClojureJS.

 ## (html _spec_)